StackStorm/st2docs/docs/source/traces.rst

 TriggerInstance and Rule that originate from an event.
 In the |st2| context an event could be one of the following:

-* Events from an external system sent to StackStorm via a Sensor or Webhook.
+* Events from an external system sent to |st2| via a Sensor or Webhook.
 * Action executed via UI, CLI or API.
 * Action executed via ChatOps.